ezsystems/requirements/DX/Docker/Migration.md

 1. ...to share database schema changes with my team
 1. ...to migrate production from the old schema to the new one
 1. ...to enjoy identical environments between developers, staging, and production
+1. ...to optimize the size of my DB

 ## Migration Solution Requirements